mikegagnon/mentor-protege/doc/main.md

 Conversely, SBA received a significant number of comments [supporting](##supporting) a small business mentor-protégé  program.

-Most commenters supported having [one](##one) new small business mentor-protégé program instead of four new mentor-protégé programs
+Most commenters supported having [one](##one) new small business mentor-protégé program instead of four new mentor-protégé programs.

 ~one
 ## One new small business mentor-protégé program